pskumar81/Calculator.RabbitMQ/README.md

-# Calculator gRPC Service
+# Calculator RabbitMQ Service

-A modern calculator implementation using gRPC for service communication in .NET 9.0.
-This project demonstrates how to build a distributed calculator service with client-server architecture using gRPC, now with Docker support for easy deployment.
+A modern calculator implementation using RabbitMQ for message-based communication in .NET 9.0.
+This project demonstrates how to build a distributed calculator service with client-server architecture using RabbitMQ messaging, with complete Docker support for easy deployment.

 ## Project Structure

-- **Calculator.Server**: gRPC server implementation with calculator operations
+- **Calculator.Server**: RabbitMQ consumer that processes calculation requests
   - Supports basic arithmetic operations (Add, Subtract, Multiply, Divide)
   - Includes input validation and error handling
-  - Uses logging for operation tracking
+  - Uses comprehensive logging for operation tracking
   - Containerized with Docker

-- **Calculator.Client**: Console application that connects to the gRPC server
+- **Calculator.Client**: Console application that sends calculation requests via RabbitMQ
-  - Demonstrates how to make gRPC calls to the server
+  - Demonstrates how to publish messages and receive responses via RabbitMQ
   - Implements dependency injection for better service management
   - Uses structured logging for operation tracking
-  - Handles server responses and errors
+  - Handles server responses and errors gracefully
   - Containerized with Docker
-  - Configurable server connection through environment variables
+  - Configurable RabbitMQ connection through environment variables

 - **Calculator.Tests**: Unit tests for the calculator service
   - Tests all arithmetic operations